RaVeR76/Bedroom-DJ/README.md

 ### What didn't make the cut

 As you can see from my wireframes mentioned above, nothing much deviated from the original plan which I am pleasantly pleased about considering this is my first project & therefore my first website design.

 My hero image was going to be a simple image of me on my decks in my bedroom with a simple caption.
 Don't get me wrong, this would have worked fine & still looked cool.
 I just wanted to try something a little different to introduce myself to the world.

 The Backstory section became the Best Memory section because when I started writing something or thinking about the Northern Ireland rave scene, I always thought about this one night / morning.
 Plus I had an historical artifact ... the magazine edition with the one image that captured that very memory !

 In the Top 10 section I kept the youtube iframe on the right hand side until smaller screen sizes, where I move it to the bottom of my list using media queries.
 When I looked at the links beside the iframe, I thought it would be better looking to position it at the bottom than where I orginally wanted, which was in the middle of the list.

 The Tour Dates section probably changed the most from orginally planned.
 It was going to be a simple vertical chronological list of humorous dates on a plain background.
 I came across that background when looking for DJ & rave images, pngs.
 I thought I could utilise that for my Tour section, test it, liked it so therefore kept it in.
 I then made my actual Tour Dates info display horizontal which deffo looks much more appealing than my initial thoughts for this section.

+The Contact & Competition section changed to just the contact section.
+I also combined the competiton into my contact jumbotron for aesthetics & simplicity values.
+It looks much better now than when I had it split into two seperate sections.
+I also added a background image of inside Kellys Portrush to work with the slightly opaque contact form.

-A fair few awesome rave tunes didn't make the cut which was one of the hardest parts of this whole project ....
+Finally, a fair few banging rave tunes didn't make the cut which was one of the hardest parts of this whole project ....
 The Top 10 Selection, ha ha.
 Obviously, there are loads more top tunes out there but these were my Top 10 choices, in the pressure world of deadlines & sacrifices.

-I wanted to do so much more but
+That's the main changes that occurred as I progressed through this project & like I said, it stayed pretty much they way I orginally wanted.
+As I gather more experience, I will get better at deciding what will look good & choosing better layout options .... also the CSS coding will get better organised :)

 # Features